aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1466-Introduction.md

 ### Matplotlib Chart

-Matplotlib’s charts are made up of two main components:
+Matplotlib's charts are made up of two main components:

 * **The axes:** the lines that delimit the area of the chart
-* **The figure:** where we draw the axes, titles and elements that come out of the area of the axes.
+* **The figure:** where we draw the axes, titles, and elements that come out of the area of the axes.

-Note: Unlike the plural of axis, axes in Matplotlib is actually the whole rectangular box containing the axis lines, ticks and labels.
+Note: Unlike the plural of axis, axes in Matplotlib are the whole rectangular box containing the axis lines, ticks, and labels.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_80a3f7287fc34c1b8320e7a8ce8618a5.png)